 By the beginning of the 1930s Captain Plugge was back on the scene.
 A former consulting engineer on the London Underground, he was at that time running a business organising some of the earliest holiday package tours to France and his vehicle was equipped with one of the first ever car radios, manufactured by Philco.
 He realised as he toured France tuning in to various regional stations that they could be a possible outlet for further broadcasts to British audiences.

-The IBC started its transmissions in October 1931 using this transmitter on a wavelength of 269.5m.
+The IBC started its transmissions in October 1931 using the Fecamp transmitter on a wavelength of 269.5m.
 The broadcasts were initially transmitted at a power of 10Kw but this was later boosted to 20Kw when a new transmitter was installed at Louvetot in Normandy.
 Consequently the programmes were able to be received over a large part of southern England and the station soon attracted a large listenership.

 The first employee of IBC and the station's first 'Disc Jockey' was Max Stanniforth who presented a three hour programme consisting largely of popular contemporary dance music.
 The station even invented the 'IBC Orchestra', leading listeners to believe that it could provide stiff competition for the BBC, which by then had its own range of successfully established orchestras.
 Although no such orchestra actually existed at IBC it served to give the distinct impression that the whole operation was much larger than it was in reality.

 By the end of 1932 twenty one British advertisers were sponsoring English language programmes on European radio stations, including producers of cigarettes, foodstuffs, record and radio equipment and cars as well as film companies and various retail distributors.
 Advertising expenditure by British companies on these stations was estimated to be in the region of £400,000 per year in 1935 and by 1938 this figure had increased to £1.7 million, a very significant sum in those days.

 Back to Gallery index